 Most social networks agree that the social graph is important for pulling content.
 It has become somewhat of a standard for web publishers who want to make sharing easier on the web.

-Tuts+ has a brief tutorial on this subject where they describe this varied information as “social signals”.
+Tuts+ has a brief tutorial (called Take Care of Your Social Snippets) on this subject where they describe this varied information as “social signals”.

 Every piece of useful text or content should be easy to share across various networks.
 Images can also have structured properties for image height, width, and MIME type.
 This is most often excessive but can be useful in circumstances where specificity is required(like newer social platforms).